 Alaffia– A good non-toxic company with a wide range of shampoos and conditioners, generally rated around a 1!

-Baja Baby– Their unscented products are EWG verified!
+Baja Baby– Their unscented hair care products are EWG verified!

 *Click here to join my Beautycounter newsletter and find out more about their products and get news about discounts and deals!